mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 well, it's good enough still it's good enough.
 But there comes a point where you think, well, we cannot have this entrance.
 It's still functioning.
 Right.
 It opens the door, but it makes them noise.
 Right.
 And it looks horrible.
-So you don't want to Valcom your, your people there and, you know, At one point, there is no, you know, no way back to repair it, right?
+So you don't want to Valcom your people there and, you know, At one point, there is no, you know, no way back to repair it, right?
 So then you have a big disaster, but this is very visible.
 So I liked this idea that you actually, you show it, you help people imagine what actually the system looks like, right?
 So there's some visibility and transparency in it, which I think is very often missing.
-And I think that this, this missing visibility and transparency is also something that makes our, our lives so hard as engineers.
+And I think that this missing visibility and transparency is also something that makes our, our lives so hard as engineers.
 Right?
 We are in front of the computer.